 Ven Pongal is a traditional and classic South Indian Breakfast.
 This simple recipe with dal & rice is a staple in most households.
-Pair it up with a simple chutney, sambar or gothsu for a fantastic meal experience.
-On the occasion of the Pongal festival, I am sharing the preparation method for the Instant Pot & Stovetop Pressure Cooker.
+Pair this comfort food with a Medu Vada, simple chutney, sambar or gothsu for a fantastic meal experience.

 Pongal Festival

-Pongal is a four-day-long harvest festival celebrated in South India, in the month of “Thai”(January-February).
-This is the season when crops like rice, sugarcane, turmeric etc. are harvested.
-In Tamil Language, Pongal means “to boil”, and this festival is celebrated as a thanksgiving to the Sun God for the year’s harvest.
-Pongal also happens to be the name of the dish consumed during this festive time.
+Pongal / Makar Sankranti is a four-day harvest festival celebrated in South India in the month of “Thai”(January-February).
+This season is when crops like rice, sugarcane, turmeric, etc. are harvested.
+In Tamil, Pongal means “to boil”, and this festival is celebrated as a thanksgiving to the Sun God for the year’s harvest.
+Pongal is the name of the dish consumed during this festive time.
 This three-day harvest festival is one of the most popular festivals in Tamil Nadu.
 It typically falls on the 14th or 15th of January.

 Ven Pongal is a South Indian staple dish where rice & moong dal are cooked together.
 A delicious tempering of cashew, pepper, curry leaves, ginger and asafoetida roasted in ghee is added to the rice and dal.
-The sweet version of this Pongal is called Sweet Pongal or Chakkarai Pongal.
+Ven Pongal is the savory version.
+The sweet version of this Pongal is called Sweet Pongal or Sakkarai Pongal.
 The recipe is shared here.

 Ven Pongal tastes best with the addition of lots of ghee.
 That’s typically how we like to have ours.
-In South India, Temple-style Pongal is very famous!
-I still remember Saibaba temple in Chennai serves one of the best Ven Pongal.
+In South India, Temple-style Pongal is very famous.
+I still remember SaiBaba temple in Chennai serving one of the best Ven Pongal.
 The texture is creamy, rich and delicious.
 It’s as velvety as butter.
 Every time I make Pongal, I aim at this consistency.
-This is a comfort, one-pot meal that is perfect for breakfast lunch or dinner.
-Since Pongal is very filling, we opt to have it as a brunch on a Sunday and sleep all day long.
-My husband calls this dish a sleeping dose.
-LOL.
+This comfortable, one-pot meal is perfect for breakfast, lunch or dinner.

-Pongal Vada is one combination we never miss having when we go to South Indian Restaurants.
+Pongal Vada is one combination we never miss when visiting South Indian Restaurants.
 It’s a match made in heaven and is a great start to the day.
-It is served along with some delicious Sambar and Chutney which elevates the taste.
+It is served with some delicious Sambar and Chutney, elevating the taste.

-Moong Dal – Use split Yellow Moong Dal
+Moong Dal / Pasi Paruppu – Use split Yellow Moong Dal

-Ghee – Do not skip ghee for the authentic, creamy Pongal
+Ghee – Do not skip ghee for the authentic, rich and creamy Pongal

-Ginger – Gives a lovely flavour and little spice.
+Fresh Ginger – Gives a lovely flavour and a little spice.

 Cumin seeds – A flavourful ingredient that is always present in Ven Pongal.